 The Efficio growth story

-Procurement experts Efficio has been recognized as one of the fastest-growing companies in Europe in a special report published by the Financial Times.
+Procurement experts Efficio have been recognised as one of the fastest-growing companies in Europe in a special report published by the Financial Times.

 FT 1000 lists the 1,000 companies in Europe that have achieved the highest percentage growth in revenues between 2012 and 2015.
 Efficio achieved revenue growth of 86% in the three-year period to 2015, with total sales of £32.5 million and international sales of £16 million.